Home

 Where Should I Start?

 We hope the simple box example has piqued your interest, but the primary goal of this introduction is to highlight the significance of geometry in computer graphics.
 Indeed, it's not solely about geometry, but a multitude of problems within the field can be effectively solved using geometric principles.
-Most computer graphics textbooks begin with a chapter on geometry, which can be somewhat daunting as it requires a substantial amount of study before one can start creating engaging content.
-Nonetheless, we suggest you first delve into the lesson on Geometry.
+Most computer graphics textbooks begin with a chapter on geometry, which can be somewhat daunting as it requires a substantial amount of study before one can start building something tangible with code.
+Nonetheless, we strongly suggest you first delve into the lesson on Geometry.
 There, we will discuss and learn about points, vectors, and normals.
 We'll explore coordinate systems and, more critically, matrices.
 Matrices are crucial for managing rotation, scaling, and/or translation; in essence, for handling transformations.
 These concepts recur throughout all computer graphics literature, making it imperative to grasp them early on.

 What Should I Read Next?